 Deduction of appraisal expense.
 The appraisal expense is not part of the casualty loss.
 It is, however, part of the cost of preparing a tax return and is deductible as a miscellaneous itemized deduction.
 If, however, an audit shows an inappropriate appraisal was used, the IRS may deny deduction of the loss and also the cost of the appraisal.

 On Form 4684, provide information about any insurance received and receipts for cleanup and replacement for personal losses.
 You may also need information on basis, FMV before, FMV after, FMV loss, and adjusted gross income for personal losses.
 The loss is then transferred to Form 1040.
 As always, be sure to keep copies of your supporting documents for 7 years with your other tax return information.

 If the loss occurred as a result of a presidentially declared disaster, the taxpayer has the option of deducting the loss with the current year’s return or amending last year’s return and taking the deduction sooner.

 Sometimes, special rules may be passed to help the victims deduct losses.
 These are usually well publicized, and the IRS website (www.irs.gov) will have updated materials that reflect these changes.

 For More Information

-By Dr. Stephen G. Dicke, Extension Professor, and Dr. Jason S. Gordon, Associate Extension Professor, Forestry.
+Reviewed by Shaun Tanger, PhD, former Assistant Professor, Coastal Research and Extension Center.
+Written by Stephen G. Dicke, PhD, Extension Professor (retired), and Jason S. Gordon, PhD, former Associate Extension Professor, Forestry.